Force over Distance: Chapter 18

 To Young, that hit as ominous.

-“Too fucking right,” Rush said absently.
+“Too fucking right,” Rush sighed.

 //Stop that,// Young sent.